Graduate assistantships & tuition waivers

 What is a graduate assistantship?

-Graduate assistantships (GAs) at NAU are an outstanding way to fund graduate education while simultaneously developing professional skills.
-GAs must be full-time, regularly admitted, graduate degree-seeking students.
 All graduate assistants with an appointment of 10 or more hours per week are considered residents for tuition purposes during the term of appointment.
-If a student’s program offers graduate assistantships, the application process is available through the program.
+The application process for graduate assistant positions is available through the academic program or service unit.

 Full-time (20 hours/week) graduate assistantships offer:

 - 100% tuition waiver (excluding any university and program fees)

 - a waiver of the student health insurance premium

 - 50% tuition waiver (excluding any university and program fees)

 NAU teaching and research assistantships

 The Graduate College and academic colleges fund approximately $1 million dollars of assistantships annually for teaching and research.
 These are available through the academic units and are normally part of the program’s admission application process.
 Contact your specific program for more details.